-Beginners can import images and go on to edit in a pretty straightforward process.
+Beginners can import and edit images in a pretty straightforward process.
 But Exposure X7 can also handle huge sets of files spanning many catalogs for professionals.

 With a customizable workspace, photographers who know what they want can best use Exposure X7.
 The interface may take a little time to set up.
 But it can help save hours over the months and years of navigating a workspace.

 There are so many features in Exposure X7.
 So stripping back the workspace can make the program less overwhelming for beginners.
-But you still have the option to perform those hidden tasks if need be.
+But you still have the option to perform those hidden tasks if you need to.

 Professional photographers know what editing functions or fine-tuning they perform often.
 So it will take them no time at all to set up a custom workspace.
 Exposure X7 gives professionals a tailored organizing and editing program.